Complete VW Transporter Diesel Heater Installation Guide (Autoterm 2kW, Eberspacher Step-by-Step)

 Trim the fuel pipe and make the connection with the inlet (right hand side) of the fuel pump.
 The remaining section of pipe is the routed above the heat shield and across to the area beneath the drivers seat.

-Next, we need drill some holes.
-The firs hole will go in the drivers side step, use the plastic vent cover as a guide and drill a 70mm hole as shown.
+We need drill some holes.
+The first hole will go in the drivers side step, use the plastic vent cover as a guide and drill a 70mm hole as shown.
 This is the air intake for the recirculated warm/hot air.

 Depending on where you want the heater outlet to be, we now drill another 70mm hole.
 In our example this hole for the outlet pipe goes under the drivers seat next to the rubber grommet in the floor.